 Inference to the Best Explanation

-Many times the teleological argument is best illuminated by the inference to the best explanation.
+Many think the teleological argument is best illuminated by the inference to the best explanation.
 This idea certainly has taken root in the past 200 years with Paley’s design argument based on a watch found in a field.
 Paley’s thesis is given all the parts of the watch seem to be there for some distinct purpose, one would most certainly infer a designer.
 In this sense, one is able to infer that the human body—which has many more detailed parts than a watch—also had a designer.

 This argument has been met with resistance and objections, most notably by David Hume.
 Del Ratzsch characterizes Hume’s claim that the correlation is weak, he claims, because objects made by humans display considerable variances.
 Del Ratzsch counters by stating that it’s not true “that explanatory inferences cannot properly extend beyond merely what is required for the known effect.”
 We see complex things in nature that at the very least seem to have design and purpose.
 When we combine these along with other related characteristics, it’s as if it’s clearly self-evident that only a mind could produce such a thing be it found in nature or something made by the human hand.